louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 In this analysis of a randomized clinical trial of colchicine for gout flare prophylaxis, there was no significant association between trough or peak colchicine concentrations and occurrence of gout flares.
 There was also no consistent relationship between trough or peak colchicine concentrations and colchicine‐specific adverse events.
 However, both trough peak colchicine concentrations were higher in those with any adverse event in months four to six.
 Although trough and peak colchicine concentrations were higher in those taking a statin, there was no association with an increase in CK levels or muscle‐related adverse events.

 From a clinical perspective TDM is likely to be more useful when colchicine is being used in the long term for prophylaxis while starting urate‐lowering therapy rather than in the short term for gout flares.
 However, we have shown that there is no reliable association between trough or peak colchicine concentrations and either efficacy, defined as gout flares, or colchicine‐specific adverse events.
-The lack of a relationship with efficacy is not necessarily unexpected because the majority of colchicine accumulates in neutrophils, and its therapeutic effects are mediated through its ability to bind within cells to tubulin monomers, thus preventing the formation of microtubule heterodimers, which are involved in cell division, signal transduction, regulation of gene expression, and migration.It is possible that the higher dose of colchicine for prophylaxis of 0.5 mg twice daily may be more effective at preventing gout flares when starting allopurinol.
+The lack of a relationship with efficacy is not necessarily unexpected because the majority of colchicine accumulates in neutrophils, and its therapeutic effects are mediated through its ability to bind within cells to tubulin monomers, thus preventing the formation of microtubule heterodimers, which are involved in cell division, signal transduction, regulation of gene expression, and migration.
+It is possible that the higher dose of colchicine for prophylaxis of 0.5 mg twice daily may be more effective at preventing gout flares when starting allopurinol.
 Interestingly, both trough and peak colchicine concentrations were higher in those with any adverse event in months four to six.
 However, these results may be confounded by older age and worse renal function as markers of more comorbidities and higher risk of adverse events generally.
 In this prophylaxis study, colchicine was used at a lower dose and for a much longer duration (0.5 mg daily for six months) compared to the dose and duration for gout flare (1.2 mg stat followed by 0.6 mg after one hour).
 This likely, at least in part, explains the lower peak concentrations observed in our study as compared to a previous study of the higher dose in healthy volunteers, as the longer duration of therapy could allow more penetration of colchicine into cells and tissues.

 ---